ghutchis/lamarck/geneticAl/README.txt

         c(c(nsn1)c12)ccc2
         c(s1)c(SC=CS2)c2c1
             etc.....
     b.
-Generate gaussian input files (using input.py file and specify calculation type in the header) and run gaussian calcuations for each monomer.
+Generate gaussian input files for homotetramers (using input.py file and specify calculation type in the header) and run gaussian calcuations for each monomer.

     c.
 Find all cations to determine the probable polymerization sites.
         1) Cations are created by changing the line of code which says 0 1 to 1 2 which means the charge is now 1.